-Supporting communities is at the very heart of SKDP’s activities.
-South Kerry Developments Partnership Ltd’s community development work encompasses a very broad range of activity.
-At a glance SKDP supports communities in South Kerry by:
+Supporting communities is at the very heart of South Kerry Development Partnership’s activities.
+Our community development work encompasses a very broad range of activities.
+We support communities in South Kerry by:

 Overview of SKDP’s Community Development Activities

-- Providing grant aid through the Rural Development (LEADER) Programme to support investment in critical community infrastructure – to include construction of new facilities and refurbishment & renovation existing facilities – See Rural Development (LEADER) Programme Section
+- Providing grant aid through the Rural Development (LEADER) Programme to support investment in critical community infrastructure – to include construction of new facilities and refurbishment and renovation of existing facilities – See Rural Development (LEADER) Programme Section

 - Providing grant aid through the Rural Development (LEADER) programme to support community tourism initiatives – See Rural Development (LEADER) Programme Section